-Metaclass creates a class; normally when we build class by writing the word 'class', the default metaclass "type" gets automatically invoked to build that class.
+Metaclass creates a class; usually, when we build class by writing the word 'class', the default metaclass "type" gets automatically invoked to build that class.
 Classes are often referred to as types and are fairly sensible.
 Programmers can also add base-classes, fields, and methods.
-Program showing how they are used:
+The program showing how they are used:

 def karl(self, myName): print("RAY, " + myName) MyList = type('MyList', (list,), dict(x=62, karl=karl)) ml = MyList() ml.append("Mango") print(ml) print(ml.x) ml.karl("KARLOS") print(ml.__class__.__class__)

 Until now, we have used the "type" metaclass directly; it involves hooking won operation into the creation of class objects and can be achieved by: